PM Modi showers praise on Khattar in big boost to Haryana CM | Politics

 - India

-Prime Minister Narendra Modi on Thursday praised Haryana Chief Minister Manohar Lal Khattar, saying the state has after decades got a government under his leadership that works with absolute honesty and that it will be evaluated as the best in the last five decades.
+Prime Minister Narendra Modi on Thursday heaped praise on Haryana Chief Minister Manohar Lal Khattar, saying the state has after decades got a government under his leadership that works with absolute honesty and that it will be evaluated as the best in the last five decades.

 Noting that he has known Khattar, an RSS pracharak drafted into the BJP like Modi, for many years, the prime minister said his talent has come to the fore as a chief minister and added that he works with dedication and innovation, with even the central government adopting the model of some of the Haryana government's programs.